Learning The Likelihood Test With One-Class Classifiers for Physical Layer Authentication: Introduction

 In typical \ac{pla} scenarios (e.g., in wireless transmissions) the verifier knows the \ac{cf} statistics or can collect \ac{cf} vectors under legitimate conditions, i.e., for the {\em null hypothesis} or the {\em positive class}, in the statistical and \ac{ml} frameworks, respectively.
 However, the verifier typically knows little or nothing about the intruder and thus has no \ac{pdf} (or dataset) for the observations in the {\em alternative hypothesis} (or {\em negative class}).
-In fact, the intruder is playing against the verifier and typically can take advantage of any assumption by the verifier, choosing a different strategy.
-Finally, we can estimate the \ac{pdf} of the \acp{cf} under attack from some past estimated channels; however, the intruder can also choose an alternative \acp{pdf} for his attack: the first is intended to induce a specific decision process, and the latter to avoid detection with the induced decision process.

-In the statistical framework, without knowledge of the \ac{pdf} of the \ac{cf} under attack, the resulting \ac{pla} verification problem is called an {\em null hypothesis testing problem}.
+In the statistical framework, without knowledge of the \ac{pdf} of the \ac{cf} under attack, the resulting \ac{pla} verification problem is called a {\em null hypothesis testing problem}.
 In the \ac{ml} framework without a dataset from one class, we have the {\em \ac{occ} problem}.
 In the statistical framework, the null hypothesis testing is based on the \ac{lt} that compares the probability of the \ac{cf} under verification with a suitably chosen threshold.
-In the \ac{ml} framework, several \ac{occ} solutions have been studied (see Section~II for a detailed review), with the most relevant being the \ac{osvm} and the \ac{ae}.
+In the \ac{ml} framework, several \ac{occ} solutions have been studied (see Section~\ref{sec:stateofart} for a detailed review), with the most relevant ones being the \ac{osvm} and the \ac{ae}.

-In this paper, we aim to obtain \ac{occ} methods that work as null-hypothesis testing methods to be applied in a \ac{pla} context.
-In particular, we aim at replicating the behavior of the \ac{lt} with \ac{occ} models for \ac{pla}.
-Indeed, knowing the behavior of a security \ac{ml} solution (thus {\em explaining} the model) helps in better understanding its potentials and limits for the security application, also in unpredicted situations.